Azur Lane: Battle

-When preparing for the game's main mode, players can organize two fleets (as the game progresses, they will unlock up to a maximum of 6 fleets) consisting of a front row and a back row, with three slots available in each row.
-Destroyers, light cruisers, and heavy cruisers can be allotted to the front row, while the back row is reserved for battleships, aircraft cruiser, monitors, repair ships, battlecruisers and aircraft carriers.
+When preparing for the game's main mode, players can organize two fleets (as the game progresses, they will unlock up to a maximum of 6 fleets), consisting of a front row and a back row, with three slots available in each row.
+Destroyers, light cruisers, and heavy cruisers can be allotted to the front row, while the back row is reserved for battleships, aircraft cruisers, monitors, repair ships, battlecruisers, and aircraft carriers; the positions of certain sailing frigates are determined between either row.
 Different combinations of ships are required to achieve victory in different battle situations.
 Players may then select and enter a map.

 On entering a map, the player's fleet is placed on a grid-like map similar to that in the game Battleship.
-The map contains nodes, which are either combat nodes which are enemy fleets, some immobile and others that pursue the player, or non-combat nodes which provides ammunition or mystery nodes which can provide supplies such as repair kits, upgrade materials or can spawn a special combat node called a Treasure Fleet.
-Players must navigate optimally and assemble their fleets tactically, to clear obstructing enemies and, using minimal movements, reach the map's boss.
+The map contains nodes, which are either combat nodes, which are enemy fleets, some immobile and others that pursue the player, or non-combat nodes, which provide ammunition, or mystery nodes, which can provide supplies such as repair kits, upgrade materials, or can spawn a special combat node called a Treasure Fleet.
+Players must navigate optimally and assemble their fleets tactically to clear obstructing enemies and, using minimal movements, reach the map's boss.
 When the player moves their fleet across the map, they can be ambushed in random encounters from which they may take damage, or they can be forced to engage the enemy, using fuel and ammo.
 Fuel is one of the two in-game resources.
 Ammo points are assigned to player fleets at each map, with one ammo point deducted at each battle.
-Fleets that run out of ammo can still fight but may only deal half damage.
+Fleets that run out of ammo can still fight, but may only deal half damage.